Fetal circulation: Placenta

 The placenta functions as the exchange site of nutrients and wastes between the maternal and fetal circulation.
 Water, glucose, amino acids, vitamins, and inorganic salts freely diffuse across the placenta along with oxygen.
 Two umbilical arteries carry systemic arterial blood from the fetus to the placenta where waste is exchanged for oxygen and nutrients.
 The oxygenated blood will then return to the fetus from the placenta via the umbilical vein.

-Oxygenation transport in fetus
+Oxygen transport in fetus

 Hemoglobin is a structure found within the red blood cells that binds to and carries oxygen.
 Fetal hemoglobin enhances the fetus' ability to draw oxygen from the placenta.
 This is facilitated by the hemoglobin molecule that made up of two alpha and two gamma chains (2α2γ).
 Its oxygen-hemoglobin dissociation curve is shifted to the left, meaning that it is able to absorb oxygen at lower concentrations than adult hemoglobin.
 This enables fetal hemoglobin to absorb oxygen from adult hemoglobin in the placenta, where the oxygen pressure is lower than at the lungs.
 Around 6 months of age after birth, the gamma chains will gradually be replaced by beta chains.
 This new hemoglobin structure is known as hemoglobin A, composed of two alpha and two beta chains (2α2β).
 Hemoglobin A is the predominant form found in adults.